Malaga-AI/text-to-image-contest/_site/contest_rules.md

 **Prizes:**

 1. **First Prize:** A free course by Fabiana, "From Creator to Innovator - Stand out from your competitors and save 90% of your workflow time with images created with Artificial Intelligence" (valued at 497€).
+The course is currently available in Spanish with the English version coming soon.
 2. **Runner-ups:** second and third prizes will consist of Malaga-AI swag (if residing in Spain) or discount online vouchers (if residing outside of Spain).

 **Intellectual Property:**